 - In England, older people can use the bus for free.
 Older people living in Wales or Scotland can get free bus travel if he/she is over sixty.
 Rail lines also can have special discounts or free rides for people over a certain age.

-- People born on or before 5 April 1954 can get between £100 and £300 to help pay heating bills, it is called Winter Fuel Payment.
+- People born on or before the 5th of April 1954 can get between £100 and £300 to help pay heating bills, it is called Winter Fuel Payment.
 To read more visit gov.uk/winter-fuel-payment.

-- People having over 75 years get a free TV license.
+- People who are 75 years old or over, get a free TV license.

 The exercises are not created yet.
 If you would like to get involve with their creation, be a contributor.